wp-plugins/watchcountcom-wordpress-plugin/readme.txt

 This plugin is created and powered by WatchCount.com, an [eBay Compatible Application](http://www.WatchCount.com/go/?link=wp_i_cac "WatchCount.com is an eBay Compatible Application.") and recipient of a [2009 eBay Star Developer Award](http://www.WatchCount.com/go/?link=wp_i_award "WatchCount.com was a recipient of a 2009 eBay Star Developer Award.").

-(Click the *Screenshots* link up above for screenshots and a live demo blog of the WCCWPPI.)
+(Click the *Screenshots* link up above for sample images as well as a live demo blog of the WCCWPPI.)

 = Who might want to use the WCCWPPI? =

-Niche bloggers may like to showcase interesting products –- items that actual eBay users have voted as most popular -– to their readership, knowing that eBay, with its extensive and varied marketplace, is an easy place to locate appealing items in almost any category (iPods, real estate, paperweights, bubble wrap...).
+Niche bloggers may like to showcase interesting products to their readership –- items that actual eBay users have voted as most popular -– knowing that eBay, with its extensive and varied marketplace, is an easy place to locate appealing items in almost any category (iPods, real estate, collectible coins, giant bubble wrap...).
 By specifying just a few keywords or **post tags**, continuously updated, in-demand items can be displayed to your audience.

 You can also have the WCCWPPI display any specific eBay item, such as if you're an **eBay seller** blogging about a newly listed item.
 Moreover, if you're a fan of the famed [eBay Daily Deals](http://www.WatchCount.com/go/?link=wp_i_edd "eBay Daily Deals"), you can opt to display those as well.